 Aquafaba is the liquid from canned chickpeas (or any bean).
-It is a wonderful, inexpensive, convenient, protein-rich, egg replacement for eggless or vegan baking.
+It is a wonderful, inexpensive and convenient, protein-rich, egg replacement popular in vegan baking.

 There are a few reasons cookie dough can spread or flatten.
 If the dough is too warm or too soft, it will be more likely to spread.
 The colder the cookie dough, the thicker and sturdier the cookies will be.
 Soft dough may benefit from more flour.
 Be sure the cookie sheets are cold/room temperature before adding cookie dough.

-These pb cookies are surprisingly versatile.
+These vegan peanut butter cookies are surprisingly versatile.
 Here’s a few fun serving suggestions: